nitroshare/qhttpengine/doc/index.md

 QByteArray userAgent = httpSocket.headers().value("User-Agent");
 @endcode

-Because QHttpSocket derives from QIODevice, writing a response to the client is very simple:
+Because [Socket](@ref QHttpEngine::Socket) derives from QIODevice, writing a response to the client is very simple:

 @code
-httpSocket.setStatusCode(QHttpSocket::OK);
+httpSocket.setStatusCode(QHttpEngine::Socket::OK);
 httpSocket.setHeader("Content-Type", "text/plain");
 httpSocket.writeHeaders();
 httpSocket.write("This is a sample message.");
 @endcode

-Writing a local file to the socket can be done with little effort by using the QIODeviceCopier class:
+Writing a local file to the socket can be done with little effort by using the [QIODeviceCopier](@ref QHttpEngine::QIODeviceCopier) class:

 @code
 QFile file("somefile.txt");
 file.open(QIODevice::ReadOnly);

-QIODeviceCopier copier(&file, &httpSocket);
+QHttpEngine::QIODeviceCopier copier(&file, &httpSocket);
 copier.start();

-// Wait for QIODeviceCopier::finished() signal
+// Wait for the finished() signal from copier
 @endcode

 ### Server

-To create an HTTP server, simply create an instance of the QHttpServer class:
+To create an HTTP server, simply create an instance of the [Server](@ref QHttpEngine::Server) class:

 @code
-QHttpServer server;
+QHttpEngine::Server server;
 server.listen();
 @endcode

 In order to route requests based on their path, a handler must be used.
-Handlers derive from the QHttpHandler class.
-The simplest of these is the QFilesystemHandler class:
+Handlers derive from the [Handler](@ref QHttpEngine::Handler) class.
+The simplest of these is the [FilesystemHandler](@ref QHttpEngine::FilesystemHandler) class:

 @code
-QFilesystemHandler handler("/var/www");
+QHttpEngine::FilesystemHandler handler("/var/www");
 server.setHandler(&handler);
 @endcode